protosofia/ben10ant/README.md

 # ben10ant
-A really usefull multitenancy package for Laravel 5
+A really usefull Multi-Tenancy package for Laravel, it's serious, at least i'm trying to...

 ## Installation